KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

     ## [1] 30.98

-If I say this model has 80.8% accuracy but when predicting “N”, its actual accuracy is only 59.26% (defined as specificity).
-If the case is to have a fair accuracy in predicting “Y” and “N”, then this xgboost model based on the 0.372 probability cutoff point is not a good model.
+For example, if I say this model has 80.8% accuracy but when predicting “N”, its actual accuracy is only 59.26% (defined as specificity).

-When the default 0.5 probability cutoff point is used, the model performance betcome better.
+When the default 0.5 probability cutoff point is used, model performance become better.

 ``` r
 CM_df2 <- model_xgb %>% predict(test.set, type = "raw")